basiqio-oss/Basiq-docs/docs/Tutorials/verification-iav.md

 # Overview: What is Income & Expense Verification?

-The Verification [Starter Kit](https://iv-demo.basiq.io/) streamlines the process of verifying a user's income.
-By securely connecting their bank account, this kit automatically generates a verification report through our **[Reports API](https://api.basiq.io/reference/createreport)**.
-The report includes both user-level and group-level analyses, with details tailored to the verification type selected by the user (income or expense)..
+This Verification streamlines the process of verifying a user's income.
+By securely connecting their bank account, this demo automatically generates a verification report through our **[Reports API](https://api.basiq.io/reference/createreport)**.
+The report includes user-level, metrics and group-level analyses, with details tailored to the verification type selected by the user (income or expense).

 ## Creating an Income or Expense Verification Report